 - Best use of Space...understanding size, shape, and configuration of the space.
 Capacity.
 Options for presentation.
 STORY TELLING.

-- Dosage...how much is enough...really…???
+- DOSAGE...how much is enough...really…???
 Challenging each metric in and of itself as well as against all other metrics.
-Breadth of the offering.
+Breadth of the offering, and the risk configuration within the offering.

 - Scarcity...creating and managing.
 Breadth of offering.
 Depth of the buy.